pes2/rss-news-app/README.md

 * Data is displayed in UITableView
 * TabBar is MDCTabBar from MaterialComponents library
 * Pull to refresh function to update table view data
-* tapped news item opens up in SFSafariViewController
+* Tapped news item opens up in SFSafariViewController
+* Support for iOS 10.3 and 11.2